pth1993/DeepCE/README.md

 Code by **Thai-Hoang Pham** at Ohio State University.

 ## 1. Introduction
+This repository contains source code (**DeepCE**) and data for paper "[A deep learning framework for high-throughput mechanism-driven phenotype compound screening and its application to COVID-19 drug repurposing](https://www.nature.com/articles/s42256-020-00285-9)" (**Nature Machince Intelligence 3, 247–257 (2021)**)

 **DeepCE** is a Python implementation of the mechanism-driven neural network-based model which captures high-dimensional associations among biological features as well as non-linear relationships between biological features and outputs to predict gene expression profiles given a chemical compound.